 Every successful building project starts with a sturdy foundation, and so are 3D prints.
 A poor first layer could ruin your 3D prints from the very beginning with a rough surface, the print not sticking to the print bed, etc. To avoid printing failure, it's essential to solve these 3D printing first layer problems.

-If you also encounter these issues but have no idea how to solve them, you’ve landed in the right place.
-This guide has collected 5 common 3D printing first layer issues and workable solutions.
+If you also encounter these issues but have no idea how to solve them, you've landed in the right place.
+This guide has collected 5 common 3D printer first layer issues and how to fix them.
+We will also provide some practical tips for achieving a flawless first layer every time you print.
 Keep reading to learn more!

-No worries if you are already in trouble with the first layer.
-Now, go to the problem you're facing now and get the fixes below to troubleshoot the 3D print first layer.
+When you are already in trouble with the first layer, you may wonder what is the problem with the first layer of 3D printing.
+Now, go to the 3D printer first layer problems you're facing now and get the fixes below.

 The rough 3D printing first layer issue refers to a condition where the surface of the first layer is uneven, bumpy, or not smooth.
 The rough surface leads to poor adhesion between layers and less fine details, ruining your prints.